 In Illinois, the jarring reality is that only 29% of our children enter kindergarten prepared*.
 In helping children learn, grow, and stay healthy, we know that families and primary caregivers are an important part of supporting children’s growth.

 The Community Parenting Support Saturation Program’s (CPSS) overall goal and outcome is to ensure that families are embraced and supported as the most important influences in their children’s early learning, and every child starts kindergarten thriving, ready to learn and excited about school.

-Working with three communities, Illinois Action for Children will provide support in their design and implementation of a community saturated approach.
-Leveraging our expertise in community systems development, we will support the community collaborations, spearheaded by local organizations, to implement parenting interventions and identify policy barriers families face in accessing early care and education services.
-Through this project, we intend to inform and contribute to the growing research on family and community engagement and community systems in the early childhood field.
+Working with three communities, Illinois Action for Children (IAFC) provides support in their design and implementation of a community saturated approach.
+Leveraging our expertise in community systems development, we support community collaborations spearheaded by local organizations to implement parenting interventions and identify policy barriers that families face in accessing early care and education services.
+Through this program, we hope to inform and contribute to the growing research on family and community engagement and community systems in the early childhood field.